sharanya123-khanderao/Assignment2/readme.md

 - Get Weather Data GET ``` /get_weather/london```
 - Returns current weather information including temperature and description.

-Output files are displayed as .png
+Output files are displayed as .png in this repo